 ROSEN, A LEADING AND LONGSTANDING LAW FIRM Encourages Tattooed Chef, Inc. Investors to Inquire About Securities Class Action Investigation – TTCF

-WHY:Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Tattooed Chef, Inc. (NASDAQ: TTCF) resulting from allegations that Tattooed Chef may have issued materially misleading business information to the investing public.
+WHY:Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Tattooed Chef, Inc. TTCF resulting from allegations that Tattooed Chef may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Tattooed Chef securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.